Apple rivals take cautious line on encryption issue

 "Today it happens to Apple, tomorrow it could happen to Lenovo mobile phones.
 So we must be very serious to consider.
 We need to take some time," Yang told Reuters.

-Samsung Electronics Co (005930.KS) and Chinese device maker Xiaomi [XTC.UL] declined to comment, while ZTE Corp (000063.SZ) did not respond to requests for comments.
+Samsung Electronics Co and Chinese device maker Xiaomi declined to comment, while ZTE Corp did not respond to requests for comments.

 "Nobody wants to be seen as a roadblock to an investigation," said a spokesperson for Micromax, India's biggest local smartphone maker.
 "Nobody wants that kind of stigma.
 We have to take care of both customer security as well as (a) genuine threat to national security."